Last updated: 2025-07-29

 Having now established that the RDK’s are ordered in accuracy, difficulty, and reward rate, it is clear that the task set presented to each subject has an optimal solution, ordered from easiest to most difficult.
 We now ask:

 We first compute the marginal distribution of the ranks of each of the tasks; in other words, what are the proportions of the ranks of each task in each rank position.
 These matrices indicate the proportions of responses for each difficulty level which were chosen first, second, third, or fourth, respectively.
-The matrix from a dataset in which choice is always optimal would have ones on the diagonal and zeros on the off-diagona.
+The matrix from a dataset in which choice is always optimal would have ones on the diagonal and zeros on the off-diagonal.

 We tested whether the marginal distributions were different from uniformally random selection using the fact that the mean rank is distributed according to a \(\chi^2\) distribution with the following test-statistic: \[\chi^2 = \frac{12N}{k(k+1)}\sum_{j=1}^k \left(m_j - \frac{k+1}{2} \right)^2\] see (Marden, 1995).